ulfk/GameOfLife/README.md

 - change display-size of cells
 - move the displyed universe by dragging it with your mouse
 - change cells by holding SHIFT and left-click with your mouse
+- history of universes including every generation (possibility to navigate back and forth)

 The program supports these data files: